SweetSya/rivies-bakery-landing/README.md

-# koni-landing
+# Rivie's Bakery
-Landing page for KONI Ketapang Page
+Landing and Store for Rivie's Bakery